 If you make all your payments on time and spend at least $1,000 per year, you’ll automatically be considered for a 2% reduction in your card’s APR each year.
 This evaluation will happen on your account anniversary (the end of the first year of your card membership).

 While your starting point for APR on new purchases and balance transfers will vary based on your individual credit history, Chase does put a limit on how low your interest rate can actually go.

 Once your APR reaches the U.S. prime rate plus 9.74%, you’ll no longer be eligible for the reduction.
-Using a sample prime rate of 3.25% (which has been the case for much of 2021), the lowest your APR could get on this card is 12.99%.
+Using a sample prime rate of 7.50% (which has been the case in recent times), the lowest your APR could get on this card is 17.24%.

 Keep this in mind as you consider the rest of the perks for this card.
 Many customers with strong credit scores may find that their local credit union offers a fixed rate credit card with an APR lower than the best-case scenario with this one.

 2. There Is an Introductory APR Offer on New Purchases and Balance Transfers

 If you’re looking to finance a new purchase without interest for a period of time or are seeking relief from high interest rates on an existing credit card, the Chase Slate Edge could be of some value to you.

 The Chase Slate Edge℠ credit card offers 0% Intro APR on Purchases for 18 months.
 Afterwards, the Variable APR will be 19.24% – 27.99%, based on creditworthiness.
 The Chase Slate Edge℠ credit card offers 0% Intro APR on Balance Transfers on balance transfers for 18 months.
 Afterwards, the Variable APR will be 19.24% – 27.99%, based on creditworthiness.